 The Python programs which call the parser to parse Loglan text and the PEG grammar of the official parser and a test parser are provided at the top of the page.

-Here is a file corpus-original.llg of parsed Loglan sentences (if you have the file corpus-original.txt, this file is generated by typing >corpus-original in the parser interface), this now contains the entire teaching corpus in NB3 modified to work with the current grammar.
+I set up the teaching corpus in Notebook 3 as input to the parser.
+This has had to be edited repeatedly as the language has changed quite a bit since Notebook 3.
+Here is the file corpus-original.llg of parsed Loglan sentences (if you have the file corpus-original.txt, this file is generated by typing >corpus-original in the parser interface), this now contains the entire teaching corpus in NB3 modified to work with the current grammar.
 This is up to date; it's the first test suite for each parser update.

 Here and here find translations of my friend Laura's poems.